 With Carolyn West, Anne Twohig & John Cummins

-As Mindfulness becomes increasingly integrated into health care, this programme has been designed to create a bridge for Therapists between mindfulness practice and embodied therapeutic presence.
+As Mindfulness becomes increasingly integrated into health care, this programme has been designed to create a bridge for Therapists and Healthcare Professionals between mindfulness practice and embodied therapeutic presence.
 Led by three experienced teachers and trainers, this training offers an opportunity to begin a personal practice, to refresh or deepen your current practice.
 And from this immersion in mindfulness, therapists will experience skilful ways to introduce mindfulness and mindfulness practices.
 Through investigation, this training will illuminate the Buddhist teachings from which many of the current clinical protocols are derived.

 This Experiential Training will include:

 - Periods of formal mindfulness practices including body scan meditation, sitting, walking and gentle body movement

 - Exploration of the qualities of living mindfully

 - Experiencing deep listening and presence within communication

 - Investigation into present moment experience, and sharing in the supportive community of teachers and peers

 - Inspirational teachings drawing from ancient and contemporary wisdom teachers